-Always file cutting teeth from the inside face.
+• Always file cutting teeth from the inside face.
 Reduce the pressure on the return stroke.
 File all the teeth on one side first, then turn the chain saw and file the teeth on the other side.

-File all the teeth to the same length.
-When the length of the cutting teeth is reduced to 0.16 inch (4 mm) the chain is worn out and should be replaced.
+• File all the teeth to the same length.
+When the length of the cutting teeth is reduced to 4 mm (0.16") the chain is worn out and should be replaced.